CtrlK

 Actionability

-The skill provides specific patterns and anti-patterns with concrete examples referencing real workflow files and repos, but lacks any executable code snippets—no YAML workflow examples, no shell commands for secret validation, no copy-paste ready GitHub Actions job definitions.
-The guidance is directional rather than executable.
+The skill provides specific patterns and concrete examples referencing real workflow files and repos, but lacks executable code.
+There are no actual YAML workflow snippets, shell commands, or copy-paste-ready GitHub Actions job definitions.
+The guidance is specific in concept but not executable—Claude would need to synthesize the implementation from descriptions rather than adapting concrete templates.

 2 / 3